 The consistently dry and sunny weather makes for great sightseeing although you might want to plan activities for early morning or late afternoon when the sun’s rays are less intense.
 With the island not overly busy in May it’s also a great time to make the most of beach resorts like Kuta and Seminyak.
 Sea temperatures of around 80F mean you can enjoy swimming, snorkeling and water sports for extended periods of time.

 A great place to hang out is the Potato Head Beach Club located right on the beach in Seminyak.
 It has airy restaurants and bars, a huge infinity pool, and a large lawn, all overlooking the Indian Ocean.

 One of the best times to visit Bali, June serves up constant sunshine and beautifully warm temperatures.
 It’s still not quite into the peak season so you’ll enjoy quieter beaches, resorts and restaurants if you visit in June.
 It’s also a good time price-wise as rates for accommodation and airline tickets are lower than in the months to come.

-The Bali Arts Festival usally starts in mid June and runs through the first half of July.
-All throughout the month there are daily performances, exhibitions and art-related activities at the Taman Werdhi Buaya Arts Center in Denpasar.
+The Bali Arts Festival usually starts in mid-June and runs through the first half of July.
+All throughout the month there are daily performances, exhibitions, and art-related activities at the Taman Werdhi Buaya Arts Center in Denpasar.